dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 Authentication is responsible for providing the <xref:System.Security.Claims.ClaimsPrincipal> for authorization to make permission decisions against.
 There are multiple authentication scheme approaches to select which authentication handler is responsible for generating the correct set of claims:

 * [Authentication scheme](#authentication-scheme)
-* The default authentication scheme, discussed in the next section.
+* The default authentication scheme, discussed in the next two sections.
 * Directly set <xref:Microsoft.AspNetCore.Http.HttpContext.User?displayProperty=nameWithType>.

-There's no automatic probing of schemes.
-If the default scheme isn't specified, the scheme must be specified in the authorize attribute, otherwise, the following error is thrown:
+When there is only a single authentication scheme registered, it becomes the default scheme.
+If multiple schemes are registered and the default scheme isn't specified, a scheme must be specified in the authorize attribute, otherwise, the following error is thrown:

 > InvalidOperationException: No authenticationScheme was specified, and there was no DefaultAuthenticateScheme found.
 The default schemes can be set using either AddAuthentication(string defaultScheme) or AddAuthentication(Action\<AuthenticationOptions> configureOptions).

+### `DefaultScheme`

+When there is only a single authentication scheme registered, the single authentication scheme:

+* Is automatically is used as the `DefaultScheme`.
+* Eliminates the need to specify the `DefaultScheme` in `AddAuthentication`.

+The single authentication scheme being automatically used as the `DefaultScheme` can be disabled via `AppContext.SetSwitch("Microsoft.AspNetCore.Authentication.SuppressAutoDefaultScheme")`.

 ### Authentication scheme